 Romance, sexual health and couple time are topics we like to tackle regularly on our site.
 But there’s another side to aphrodisiacs that is of equal importance for many women and couples: foods to help fertility.
-That’s why we’re shifting our focus today to give you our recommendation of five key foods to eat for fertility.
+That’s why we’re shifting our focus today to give you our recommendation of five key foods to eat for fertility that may help naturally increase fertility.

 What does a “trying to conceive diet” look like?

 The best foods for fertility are, of course, all nutrition-dense, natural foods.
 But some foods are better than others if your goal is to conceive a baby.
 There’s more to getting your body ready for conception than just healthy eating.
-That’s why we’re highlighting fertility superfoods.
+And if diet is part of a plan to help you on the path to getting pregnant, you will want to check out these fertility superfoods.

 Our resident nutrition expert Delahna Flagg touts citrus as important not only for women’s sexual health but also as one of the foods to add to any diet for conceiving.
 (Most of our recommendations for foods to eat for fertility are specifically for women but there are things men can do, too!)